-3. Process next array element, as follows:
+B. Process the first array element:

-Array(2) = $00000001 \ 01110110$ Exponent = -6-6 < -3SB remains -3
+Array(1) = 11110101 10110001 Exponent = -3 -3 > SB (-16)SB gets -3 C. Process next array element: Array(2)= 00000001 01110110 Exponent = -6 -6 < -3SB remains -3

-4. Continue processing array elements.
+D. Continue processing array elements.

 When and if an array element is found whose exponent is greater than SB, that value is loaded into SB.
 When all array elements have been processed, the SB register contains the exponent of the largest number in the entire block.
 No normalization is performed.
 EXPADJ is purely an inspection operation.
 The value in SB could be transferred to SE and used to normalize the block on the next pass through the shifter.
-Or, SB could be associated with that data for subsequent interpretation.
+Or it could be simply associated with that data for subsequent interpretation.